Special Features and Information

 General

 f. bipinnatum.
-Latin bis, two or twice, + pinnate, in reference to the 2-pinnate fronds.
-The blades are fully 2-pinnate, pinnules usually resembling small, normal pinnae.
-Rare and known only form Niu Valley, Oʻahu and has not been collected for decades.
+Latin bis, meaning "two or twice," and pinnate, in reference to the 2-pinnate fronds.
+This form has fronds that are fully 2-pinnate, with the pinnules usually resembling small, normal pinnae.
+The form is extremely rare and known only from Niu Valley, Oʻahu, and has not been collected for decades.

 f. dareoides.
-The name is from Darea, an archaic and currently unused generic name for some species of ferns that have been moved to other genera (including Asplenium), + -oides, like, resembling.
-The form probably resembles sme former member of that genus.
-The blades 1-pinnate-pinnatisect to fully 2-pinnate, ultimate segmenst linear with 2 (--4) obtuse teeth on expanded tips.
-This form was last collected in Kuliʻouʻou Valley on Oʻahu in 1922.
-Earlier collected in several sites in the Waiʻanae and Koʻolau Mountains on Oʻahu.
-Previous island distribution is not known because many older collections are simply labeled Sandwich Isles or Hawaiian Islands without specific island designation.
+The name is from Darea, an archaic and currently unused genus name for some species of ferns that have been moved to other genera (including Asplenium), plus -oides, meaning "like, resembling."
+This form has 1-pinnate-pinnatisect to fully 2-pinnate fronds, with the ultimate segments linear with 2 (–4) obtuse teeth on expanded tips.
+An exceedingly rare form that was last collected in Kuliʻouʻou Valley on Oʻahu in 1922.
+However, earlier collections may support a much wider past distribution.

 f. gemmiparum.
-Latin gemma, bud, + parvum, too little, not enough; possibly named in reference to the small proliferations (gemmae) on the pinnae.
-The pinnae are often with plentiful proliferations on lateral viens of the pinnae. there are variants with very few proliferations.
-One plant on Maui was observed to have fronds with proliferations at one time and fronds laclikg them at another.
-This uncommon localized form is known from Kauaʻi, Oʻahu, Lānaʻi, and Maui.
+Latin gemma, meaning "bud," plus parvum, meaning "too little, not enough," possibly in reference to the small proliferations (a vegetative bud that is the beginning of a new plantlet) on the pinnae.
+This form often has pinnae with plentiful proliferations on its lateral veins; however, there are also variants with very few proliferations.
+One plant on Maui was observed to have fronds with proliferations at one time and fronds without proliferations at another.
+This is an uncommon localized form known from Kauaʻi, Oʻahu, Lānaʻi, and Maui.

 f. kaulfussii.
-The typical form having pinnae lacking proliferations.
-The most common form and found on all the main islands.
+The most common and typical form, having pinnae without proliferations and found on all the main Hawaiian Islands except Ni‘ihau and Kaho‘olawe.

 Hawaiian Name

-Kūau is the given Hawaiian name for this species.
-Hawaiian Dictionaries online notes that the name is also used for a "sea creature (perhaps Aplysia sp.)," which is the sea hare, a type of sea slug.
-[3]
+Pukui & Elbert [1986] notes that the name kūau is also used for a "sea creature (perhaps Aplysia sp.)," which is a type of sea slug called a sea hare.

 Etymology

-The generic name Asplenium is from the Latin asplenum, spleenwort.
-Ancient Greeks believed that this fern could cure spleen diseases.
+Asplenium is from the Latin word asplenum, meaning "spleenwort."
+Ancient Greeks believed this fern could cure diseases of the spleen [Thomas et al. 2025].

-The specific epithet kaulfussii is named for George Friedrich Kaulfuss (1786-1830), German botanist and professor of forestry and botany at Halle, who described more than 20 new species of Hawaiian fern species based on Chamisso's* collections from 1816-1817 made during the Russian Kotzebue expedition.
+The species name, kaulfussii, honors George Friedrich Kaulfuss (1786–1830), a German botanist and professor of forestry and botany at Halle, who described more than 20 new Hawaiian fern species based on Chamisso's collections from 1816 to 1817 made during the Russian Kotzebue expedition [Palmer 2003].
+Adelbert von Chamisso (1781–1838), was a French-born German explorer, naturalist, author, poet, and plant collector [WikipediA;Adelbert von Chamisso].